zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  When we are not able to get the _dir_ to add servlet for service _key-value_.
+  When we are not able to get the dir to add servlet for service _key-value_.

   **Action:**

-  Check if your _dir_ is exists and is valid.
+  Check if your dir is exists and is valid.

 ### ZWED0081W

-  Could not start tomcat, error=_errorMessage_
+  Could not start Tomcat, error=_errorMessage_

   **Reason:**

-  Tomcat manager is unable to start tomcat with _DOptionsArray_.
+  Tomcat manager is unable to start Tomcat with DOptionsArray.

   **Action:**

-  Review the warning message and verify _DOptionsArray_ element values are valid or not.
+  Review the warning message and verify DOptionsArray element values are valid or not.

 ### ZWED0082W

-  Tomcat PID=_pid_: stderr=_data_
+  Tomcat PID=_pid_: stderr=_error_

   **Reason:**

-  A tomcat process with Tomcat _pid_ encountered an standard error with receiving _data_.
+  A Tomcat process with Tomcat _pid_ encountered an _error_ (stderr).

   **Action:**

-  Action depends on what _data_ is.
-May be useful in debugging.
+  Action depends on what _error_ is and may be useful to debug.